dockwa/simple-react-validator/CONTRIBUTING.md

   - `src/`      - JavaScript Source
   - `dist/`     - Compiled and Minified
-  - `examples/` - Example test cases in browser
+  - `docs/`     - Example test cases in browser and publishes to GitHub Pages

 ## Having a problem?